asoltesz/solakube/docs/nextcloud.md

 # NextCloud Groupware Server

+NextCloud is a groupware server (files, contacts, calendars, chat) that also provides you with the ability for online, collaborative office document editing.

 SolaKube supports the simplified deployment of NextCloud on your cluster with automatic creation of a Postgres database for it.

 NextCloud is currently the most fully-featured OSS groupware server that you can run on your own infrastructure and has proper integrations not only with Android clients but Linux desktops as well.